dschmenk/PLASMA/README.md

 puts(@okstr)
 ```

-memset(addr, val, len) will fill memory with a 16 bit value.  memcpy(dstaddr, srcaddr, len) will copy memory from one address to another, taking care to copy in the proper direction.
+memset(addr, val, len) will fill memory with a 16-bit value.  memcpy(dstaddr, srcaddr, len) will copy memory from one address to another, taking care to copy in the proper direction.

 ```
 byte nullstr[] = ""